 Net-Works improves the lives of marginalised coastal communities living in biodiversity hotspots of developing countries.
 They do this by redesigning global supply chains to create sustainable and scalable solutions for reducing marine plastics and increasing fish stocks.

-On the current trajectory of plastics pollution and overfishing, there will be one tonne of plastic for every three tonnes of fish in the ocean by 2025.
+Networks’ case for change spells out their view that on the current trajectory of plastics pollution and overfishing, there will be one tonne of plastic for every three tonnes of fish in the ocean by 2025.
 The people most affected are those in marginalised rural communities within biodiversity hotspots of the developing world.
-This is especially true in Southeast Asia, the centre of marine biodiversity, which contributes more than 60% of the world’s marine debris, contains 55% of the global population of artisanal reef fishers, and suffers the highest level of fishing pressure.
+This is especially true in Southeast Asia, the centre of marine biodiversity, which Net-Works found contributes more than 60% of the world’s marine debris, contains 55% of the global population of artisanal reef fishers, and suffers the highest level of fishing pressure.

 Community-based Marine Protected Areas (MPAs) with No-Take Zones (NTZs) and mangrove rehabilitation areas are key for restoring coastal ecosystems and enhancing socio-ecological resilience.
 Though there are over 1,500 MPAs in the Philippines, these are often too small to be effective due to the high dependence of communities on fishing.
 They are also too dependent on donor funding cycles and typically focus on coral reefs without capturing critical seagrasses or mangroves.